tjjerome/Cadence/README.md

 The program is currently UNFINISHED.
 It is still learning to unshuffle albums, which will eventually be applied to playlists to "unshuffle" them into a logical order.

+## Dependencies

+<a href="https://www.tensorflow.org/install/">Tensorflow v1.7.0 or greater</a>
+<a href="http://spotipy.readthedocs.io/en/latest/#installation">Spotipy</a> - Only needed to generate new data
+NumPy

 ## Usage

 To use the program as is, simply clone the repo and run the following:

 % python3 main.py

+Edit parameters in config.py to adjust the training of the network.

 ## Generating data